 Ancient tombs beneath Silwan

 The area where the kingdom of Judah’s aristocratic families preferred to build their tombs has been built over by the Palestinian community of Silwan (see pictures above).
 This is not new, the community has been there for centuries.
-Some of the ancient tombs have been incorporated into the homes, turned into cellars or used as storage rooms.
+Some of the ancient tombs have over time been incorporated into private homes, turned into cellars or used as storage rooms.
 Archeologists have been able to survey approximately 50 of these ancient tombs in Silwan.
 Some of these tombs can be easily seen in pictures of the community.
-Their entrance-ways have been carved meticulously, their architectural plans precise and the stonework of the highest quality.
-A few of these even l have remnants of their ancient Hebrew inscriptions.
+The entrance-ways have been carved meticulously, their architectural plans are precise and the stonework is of the highest quality.
+In a few cases, the tombs still have remnants of ancient Hebrew inscriptions.

-In 1870, a French archeologist name Charles Clermont-Ganneau was examining these ancient tombs and surveyed a partially destroyed tomb high up on the cliff.
-He discovered an inscription that he was unable to decipher so he cut it out of the rock and sent it to the British Museum in London (where it remains to this day).
+In 1870, a French archeologist name Charles Clermont-Ganneau was examining these ancient tombs and surveyed a partially destroyed tomb in Silwan located high up on a cliff.
+There, Clermont-Ganneau discovered an inscription that he was unable to decipher so he cut it out of the rock and sent it to the British Museum in London (where it remains to this day).
 Part of the inscription is lost to us.
 What could be recovered reads: This is [the grave of] [… …]yahu, who is over the house.
 There is no silver or gold here, only … [his bones] … and the bones of his maidservant with him.
 Cursed be the man who opens this.”

 The partially destroyed inscription from the tomb in Silwan.

 Unfortunately, the name is partially destroyed but what has survived is informative.
 Names ending “iahu” or “yahu” are called “theophoric” names.
-These are names that embed the name of a god, in this case, the name of God.
-In Hebrew the name of God contained the 4 consonants, YHWH.
-The vowel sounds have been lost to us but it is speculated that the name may have been pronounced Yahweh or Yahowah (commonly pronounced Jehovah in English).
+Theophoric names embed the name of a god, or in this case, the name of the one true God.
+In Hebrew the name of God was spelled with the 4 consonants, YHWH.
+The vowel sounds have been lost to us but some scholars believe that the name may have been pronounced Yahweh while others favour the pronunciation Yahowah or Yahovah (commonly pronounced Jehovah in English).
 The shortened form of the name is Yah or Jah.
 That is what is included in the theophoric ending of this name.
 A persons name could be spelled with or without the theophoric ending.
-So what was the first part of the name from the inscription, the part that was destroyed?
+So the question is, what was the first part of the name from the inscription, the part that was destroyed?

-In an 1953 article in a archeological journal¹, a prominent epigraphist (Epigraphy is the study of inscriptions, especially ancient inscriptions) named Nahman Avigad convincingly demonstrated that the name on the inscription originally read “Shebnayahu”, and referred to Shebna, who was over King Hezekiah’s palace.
-The name fits perfectly into the missing area of the inscription, better than any alternative names with theophoric endings that he tried.
-Today his conclusion is widely (although not universally) accepted.
+In an 1953 article in a archeological journal¹, a prominent epigraphist (Epigraphy is the study of inscriptions, especially ancient inscriptions) named Nahman Avigad convincingly demonstrated that the name on the inscription originally read “Shebnayahu”, and referred to the same Shebna who was over King Hezekiah’s palace.
+The name fits perfectly into the missing area of the inscription, better than any of the alternative names that had theophoric endings that Avigad tried.
+Today this conclusion is widely (although not universally) accepted.

 Two clay “bullae” or clay seals have been discovered that contain the name Shebnayahu.
-One of these official seals was discovered in Lachish, the second most important city in the kingdom of Judah.
+One of these official seals was discovered in Lachish, which had been the second most important city in the kingdom of Judah.
 Several lines of evidence from the excavation lead to the conclusion that the clay seal is contemporaneous with the inscription in Hezekiah’s Tunnel and the inscription over the entrance to Shebna’s tomb.
-So the timing is right.
+Unfortunately the clay seal has degraded over time and it is impossible to read the entire impression beyond the name Shebnayahu.

 The second seal with the name Shebnayahu was discovered in an antiquities market in 2007.
 This bullae was clearly impressed by the same seal.
-When combined it is possible to read the entire impression.
+When the two seals are combined it is possible to read the entire impression.
 It reads, “Shebnayahu servant of the king”.
-So we have a royal official named Shebnayahu who was contemporaneous with Hezekiah and the prophet Isaiah who probably sent a letter from King Hezekiah’s court, sealed it with his stamp and sent it to an official at Lachish.
+So we have a royal official named Shebnayahu who was contemporaneous with King Hezekiah and the prophet Isaiah who seems to have sent an official letter from King Hezekiah’s court, sealed it with his personal stamp and sent it to an official at Lachish.
 The Bible account shows that although Shebna was stripped of his role as palace steward after Isaiah’s reproof, he remained in the kings service.
-Years later when the Assyrian spokesman demands Jerusalem’s surrender, Hezekiah’s new palace steward Eliakim, goes out to meet him.
-He does not go alone, Shebna is at his side as secretary to the king.
+Years later when the Assyrian spokesman demands Jerusalem’s surrender, Hezekiah’s new palace steward Eliakim goes out to meet him.
+Eliakim does not go alone, Shebna is at his side as secretary to the king.
 (Isaiah 36:22) So it is no surprise that official correspondence from Shebna should be found in Lachish.

 References: